Best LED Cattle Shed Lighting for Healthy and Productive Cows

 4. Best Cattle Sheds Light

-1.2 Green light (495–525 nm) is perceived as gray or black shadows, not true green.
+• Green light (495–525 nm): Perceived as gray or black shadows, ineffective for detailed vision.

 The Spectral Sensitivity Distribution of Cattle vs. Human Eyes